Typonomy/SimRent/README.md

 I'm just starting to learn python.
 And I started trying to make a rent crisis simulator game, but I couldn't get the drivers to work for pygame at first.
 So this version is just a simple database with a little tkinter window.

-It assigns weighted random populations for five income cohorts, then gives them weighted random incomes.
+It assigns weighted random populations for different income cohorts, then gives them weighted random incomes.
 They each have some incidence of homelessness, there's a homeless census too.
 If they have rent, this version initially sets it at 30% as a placeholder.